mukhtar-github/beginners-guide-to-react/README.md

 Child: useEffect with dep
 ```

 Then we uncheck show child.
 That's going to trigger a re-render of our app component, because we changed that showChildState using setShowChild.
 That triggers a render start here.
 We go through all of the code, again skipping the useState callback.
 We come down here, create our elements, and then render end right here.
-Then we're doing a cleanup on all of the children, because the child is being removed from the page, so we're now rendering null.
+Then we're doing a cleanup on all of the children, because the child is being removed from the page, so we're now rendering [null].

+React notices the previous JSX that you gave me included the child, and this next JSX that you gave me does not include the child.
+That means I need to remove the child from the page, and so I'm going to unmount the component and call all of the cleanups for all of the useEffects that that child had going.

+Let's come up here, and we'll see that that happens in the order in which they appear in the code.
+We see our no deps cleanup runs.
+We'll see our empty deps cleanup run.
+Even though we have listed dependencies but none of them changed because we have no dependencies, our cleanup is going to run, because we're unmounting this component, and then we get a cleanup of the effect with dependencies.
+Even though the count value didn't change, it's going to be called, because this component is getting unmounted.

 ```javascript
 // unchecked show child